 Other prospects exist in some of the rising stars within the Oklahoma Democratic party, some of which include Oklahoma House Minority Leader Emily Virgin, Oklahoma House Rep Cyndi Munson, State Senator J.J.
 Dossett, and the previously mentioned Kendra Horn.
 The best contender would likely be J.J.
 Dossett who won in a district that favored Trump at a rate of 68-26, so he’d likely be the best option in a State as red as Oklahoma.

-Update: 2016 Senate nominee Mike Workman has announced that he is running again.
+Update: 2016 Senate nominee Mike Workman has announced that he is running again, as has political science professor Dylan Billings, who is my preferred hopeful.

 Unfortunately we’d pretty much need the planets to align in just the right way in order to take Oklahoma.
 If things go the same way as in 2018, we can expect about 730,531 people to vote Republican and 428,452 to vote Democrat.
 This margin is consistent with the last two Senatorial elections in Oklahoma, but the previous two Gubernatorial elections have been closer.